 Merit for Admissions in Belgium

-Belgian Universities accept 77 to 86 percentages of grades attained in each subject.
-A student having passed his/her Bachelor’s degree with good grades not later than 2004 can apply for admissions in post graduate (Masters) program.
+From 77 to 86 percent of grades in each subject are accepted by Belgian Universities.
+A student who has successfully completed his Bachelors degree with good grades in 2004 can apply for admission in postgraduate (Masters) programs.

 Scholarships in Belgium for International Students

-International students residing in Belgium under a residence permit can travel to other Schengen states without a visa.
-Belgium is one country in Europe which can give you a true international experience as you can meet students belonging from different ethnicities and countries.
-Yet it is an affordable country in terms of living expenses, accommodation and food.
-The study cost is relatively low than other Schengen States as Austria and France.
-Additionally Belgian government is running several scholarship programs for students of developing countries based on academic merit.
-A student studying for post graduate degree in Belgium can work 20 hours a week.
-If you are planning on to study abroad in Belgium, the following guide give an elaborated estimate of study and living expenses in Belgium:
+Belgium is one of the countries in Europe where international students residing under a residence permit are able to travel to other countries in the Schengen area without a visa.
+It is one of the few countries in Europe where you can have a real international experience by meeting students from different nationalities and countries.
+However, it is also one of the most affordable countries in terms of living costs, accommodation and food expenses.
+The study cost in Belgium is much lower than in other Schengen countries like Austria and France.
+In addition, the Belgian government offers several scholarships to students from developing countries on the basis of academic merit.
+A post graduate student can work 20 hours per week in Belgium.
+If you are looking to study abroad in Belgium, here is an in-depth estimate of the study and living costs in Belgium.

 Cost of Study in Belgium for International Students

-The cost of study may vary depending upon the study program and level of education.
-The public institutions offer cheaper tuition fees than private institutes.
-The tuition fee and other expenditures also depend upon an applicant’s nationality.
+The cost of the study depends on the study program and the level of education.
+Public universities have lower tuition fees than private universities.
+The cost of tuition fee and other expenses also depend on the nationality of the applicant.

 Approximate Study Cost for EU Nationals in Belgium